Samuel R. Delany: Early life

-Samuel Ray Delany, Jr. was born on April 1, 1942, and raised in Harlem.
+Samuel Ray Delany, Jr. was born and raised in Harlem.
 His mother, Margaret Carey (Boyd) Delany (1916–1995), was a clerk in the New York Public Library system.
 His father, Samuel Ray Delany Sr. (1906–1960), ran the Levy & Delany Funeral Home on 7th Avenue in Harlem, from 1938 until his death in 1960.
 The family lived in the top two floors of a three-story private house between five- and six-story Harlem apartment buildings.

 Delany was born into an accomplished and ambitious family of the African-American upper class.
 His grandfather, Henry Beard Delany (1858—1928), was born into slavery, but after emancipation became educated, a priest and the first black bishop of the Episcopal Church.
 Civil rights pioneers Sadie and Bessie Delany were among his paternal aunts.
 (He drew from their lives as the basis for characters Elsie and Corry in "Atlantis: Model 1924", the opening novella in his semi-autobiographical collection Atlantis: Three Tales.)
 Other notable family members include his aunt, Harlem Renaissance poet Clarissa Scott Delany, and his uncle, judge Hubert Thomas Delany.

 Delany attended the private Dalton School and, from 1951 through 1956, spent summers at Camp Woodland in Phoenicia, New York.
 He studied at the merit-based Bronx High School of Science, during which he was selected to attend Camp Rising Sun, the Louis August Jonas Foundation's international summer scholarship program.
 Delany's first published short story, "Salt", appeared in Dynamo, Bronx Science's literary magazine, in 1960.

 Delany's father died from lung cancer in October 1960.
 The following year, in August 1961, Delany married poet/translator Marilyn Hacker, and the couple settled in New York's East Village neighborhood at 629 East 5th Street.
 Hacker was working as an assistant editor at Ace Books, and her intervention helped Delany become a published science fiction author by the age of 20.
 He had finished writing that first novel (The Jewels of Aptor, published in 1962) while 19, shortly after dropping out of the City College of New York after one semester.